hunterwerlla/podman/README.md

 Searching is based on ITunes the largest source of podcasts
 #Why?
 I did not find any usable integrated podcast clients for the command line.
 There are a few that rely on RSS, but none that integrate searching and playback as well.
 I wanted a complete package like gPodder for the command line, but better.
-#Why Go?
-Initially I was going to write it in Rust since I really enjoy the language, but I saw this amazing HackerNews reader written in go, [go-hn](https://gitlab.com/shank/go-hn) which uses gocui which I found to be way better than any other command line interface library.
 #TODO
 * Cache results more intelligently
 * Download progress bar